NeCTAR-RC/jupyterhub-on-nectar-k8s/docs/jupyterhub-setup.md

 kubectl get pod --namespace jupyterhub
 ```

-Once the helm installation has completed, you may not yet be able to your JupyterHub installation.
+Once the helm installation has completed, you may not yet be able to access your JupyterHub installation.

 In some circumstances, the autohttps pods attempt to set up the HTTPS certificate request before the JupyterHub service has its external IP address provisioned.
 For more details, you can find the open bug report at: https://github.com/jupyterhub/zero-to-jupyterhub-k8s/issues/2150